Lunch With Friends and Strangers: Conversations With UNC Faculty

 The lunches will be recorded and available via the Carolina Public Humanities YouTube page.

 Details for accessing the webinar will be sent by the morning of the lunch.
-Register for one or all with the GAA: https://alumni.unc.edu/things-to-do/lifelong-learning/virtual-lunch-with-faculty/
+Register via zoom for one or all using the links above.

 Summer 2020 Guests